saumya/ray/contents/articles/81/long_story.md

 Made a road trip to **Rourkela**, Odisha with a friend.
 Must say, the roads are amazing to drive and the route is scenic.
 I was for the first time in that city!

-I got myself formally intiated into Yoga on November.
+I got myself formally initiated into Yoga on November 2018.

 Met with a school friend after 25 years in my home town!
 And some more old friends in the City.

 Another road trip to the jungles of the Banapur, Odisha.
-It was a one day travel to deep inside the jungle.
+It was an one day travel to deep inside the jungle.

 ### All most all the travels that I did in 2018 was absolutely not planned.
 They just went so well that thinking of never planning a travel.